 One of my first motivators to start DIY skincare about 10 years ago was my uncertainty about what’s really in skin care products, and my concern about putting chemicals on my new baby’s tender skin.
 While food products in the United States have strict labeling laws and third party verification is required to label anything as organic, the skin care industry is left to their own to devices, and can use the word organic however they see fit (as nobody is checking to verify their sources).
 The skin care industry in the United States alone is a $9.6 billion business, and “organic” products make up more than one third of these annual sales.
 While consumers are demanding organic skin care free of chemicals, these kinds of products are very difficult and expensive to produce if they are expected to have a long shelf life and maintain stability across variable temperatures.
 In fact, some industry insiders I know argue that for some products – like skin creams – creating a stable product with a long shelf life, without chemicals, is not even a possibility.

 Because there are billions of dollars to be made every year from consumers seeking organic skin care, most companies put profits above making an honest product.
 Skin care companies market products that appear to be organic and chemical free, but in reality, most are not, because its too expensive or it just can’t be done.
 Often, you can see evidence of this when reading the ingredient label, but not always.
 For example, skin care manufacturers are allowed to put “fragrance” on the label to represent a undisclosed cocktail of various chemicals that help preserve the formulation and create a long lasting scent.
 According to the Environmental Working Group’s Skin Deep Database, these ‘fragrances’ typically include phalates, which have been associated with allergies, respiratory distress and potential effects on the reproductive system.
-I’ve seen many high-end skin care products that market their brand as organic and chemical free, yet they list ‘fragrance’ or ‘parfum’ on the label!
+While there are some truly mission-driven, high quality organic skin care lines out there, I’ve seen many high-end skin care products that market their brand as organic and chemical free, yet they list ‘fragrance’ or ‘parfum’ on the label!
 Its so disappointing, because if they were using something plant based, like essential oils, to scent their products, they would definitely brag about that and feature those oils on the label instead of hiding behind a deceptive term.

 Do a Few Chemicals Really Matter?
 Aren’t There Safety Limits?